TandemCreativeDev/fac-ws_ai_multi-agent/README.md

 1. **Two versions per pattern**: Start with `patterns_simple/` to understand concepts, then do exercises in `patterns/`
 2. **Six architectural patterns + production implementation**: Each builds on previous concepts
-3. **Four exercises per file**: Modify the code to complete each exercise
+3. **Three exercises per file**: Modify the code to complete each exercise
 4. **Generated output**: Check `generated/` folder after running the patterns
 5. **Incremental Difficulty**: Each pattern builds on previous concepts
 6. **Focus on concepts, not syntax**: Focus on **when** to use each pattern, not just **how**